jef/streetmerchant/docs/reference/notification.md

 | `TWITTER_TWEET_TAGS` | List of hashtags to append to the tweet message, e.g.: `#nvidia #nvidiastock` |

 ## Twitch

+Instructions on how to set up tokens can be found at https://d-fischer.github.io/twitch-chat-client/docs/examples/basic-bot.

 | Environment variable | Description |
 |:---:|---|